 Seven lawmakers voted against the bill.
-Sen. Alan Christensen, R-North Ogden, said he didn’t want Cannon’s life “politicized.”
+Sen. Allen Christensen, R-North Ogden, said he didn’t want Cannon’s life “politicized.”

 “I cannot support this thing,” Christensen said.
 “Though she was a fine person, I am not voting against motherhood and womanhood.
 I simply support Mr. Farnsworth as the state representative.”

 Farnsworth is credited with inventing early technology used in the electric television, baby incubators and radar.

 “It’s not about Philo,” said Jen Christensen with Better Days 2020, a group celebrating women’s history and the anniversary of their right to vote.

 “He was a great man, he did great things for the state of Utah.
 But it’s time to tell other stories,” she said.

 Ultimately, the Senate approved the S.C.R.1 by a vote of 21-7.
 It will now be considered by the House.

 As for Farnsworth's statue currently residing in the nation's capitol, Weiler said several cities, including Lehi and Farnsworth's birthplace of Beaver, as well as public television station KUED, have expressed interest in giving the statue a new home.